Gaotrees/caffe-doc/Ubuntu-15.10-Installation-Guide.md

 sudo apt-get install python-dev

+For the instructions on how to use the OpenCV version 3.1, please see https://github.com/BVLC/caffe/wiki/Ubuntu-15.10-OpenCV-3.1-Installation-Guide

+The configuration settings will differ for OpenCV 3.1 as you can see above, but here we continue with the basic settings that imply the version 2.x.

 Go to the https://github.com/BVLC/caffe and download zip archive.
 Unpack it to ~/bin/ or any other location.
-Enter the directory in the terminal window.
+Enter the caffe-master directory in the terminal window.

 Copy the Makefile.config.example to Makefile.config like this:

 cp Makefile.config.example Makefile.config

 and open it for editing (with a text editor).
+I use the kate editor for this purpose, so the command that I execute goes as follows.
+You first need to install the kate editor with:

+sudo apt-get install kate

+and then you can edit the configuration file with:

+kate ./Makefile.config &

+The following line in the configuration file tells the program to use CPU only for the computations.

+CPU_ONLY := 1

+This is the typical setting for a computer without any NVIDIA graphics card and it is typical for the installation of Caffe inside the typical virtual machine.
+(Notice that there is a special type of virtual machine inside the Ubuntu host machine that can access the physical NVIDIA graphics card directly.
+See https://github.com/NVIDIA/nvidia-docker)

-The following configuration example uses CPU only for the computations.
-Change it accordingly if you have an NVIDIA graphics card with the proprietary driver, CUDA toolkit and CUDNN installed on a real, physical machine.
+Change the line accordingly by commenting it out (# CPU_ONLY := 1) if you have an NVIDIA graphics card with the proprietary driver, CUDA toolkit and CUDNN installed.
 The Makefile.config should contain the following lines, so find them and fill them in.

 PYTHON_INCLUDE := /usr/include/python2.7 /usr/lib/python2.7/dist-packages/numpy/core/include

-(Note: another user noticed that you may need to add /home/ubuntu/.local/lib/python2.7/site-packages/numpy/core/include) (For ways to protect and isolate a Python environment, explore the topic of virtual environments here: http://docs.python-guide.org/en/latest/dev/virtualenvs/)
+(Note: another user noticed that some may need to add /home/ubuntu/.local/lib/python2.7/site-packages/numpy/core/include)

+(For ways to create an isolated Python environment, explore the topic of virtual environments here: http://docs.python-guide.org/en/latest/dev/virtualenvs/)

 WITH_PYTHON_LAYER := 1